Fans vs AC: Which is better?

 - The operating and initial costs of air conditioners are much higher than ceiling fans.
 It can come out to be more than 100 times expensive as ceiling fans.

 - Air conditioners need to be planned while designing a house, especially in the case of central air conditioners.
-Ductwork and vents need to be positioned in advance.
+The positing of ductwork and vents has to be taken into account.
 Ductless air conditioners need to have holes punched through walls.
-These costs can be pretty significant.
+The installation costs can be pretty high.

 - Air conditioners have potentially harmful refrigerants in them.
 In the case of older air conditioners, this concern is even more amplified, with the gases becoming a source of damage to the ozone layer.